-We start by studying a simplified version of our model that is analytically tractable and directly comparable to BMW.
-Relative to BMW, liquid wealth in our model is composed of both publicly-supplied liquidity (money and government bonds) and privately-supplied liquidity (stock mutual funds).
-We identify two main channels through which changes in the money growth rate affect unemployment.
-As in BMW, there is an aggregate demand channel according to which the revenue of the firm increases with the liquid wealth of consumers.
-Because we have a broader notion of liquid wealth, this channel is magnified in our model: an increase in public liquidity has a multiplier effect on aggregate liquidity through the valuation of stocks.
+We start by studying a simplified version of our model that is analytically tractable and directly comparable to the literature.
+(See the review in Section 1.1) We identify two main channels through which changes in the money growth rate affect unemployment.
+There is an aggregate demand channel according to which the revenue of the firm increases with the liquid wealth of consumers.
+Relative to a pure currency economy, this channel is magnified in our model as an increase in public liquidity raises the valuation of stocks, which are part of effective aggregate liquidity.
 There is a separate interest-rate channel according to which the discount rate of firms is endogenous and depends on the supply of liquidity.
 In the simplest version of our model with quasi-linear preferences, the two channels work in opposite directions: an increase in the money growth rate or, equivalently, a decrease in the supply of private liquidity, raises unemployment according to the aggregate demand channel but reduces it according to the interest rate channel.
-When preferences are strictly concave, the interest rate channel can be positive or negative due to competing substitution and wealth effects.
+When preferences are strictly concave, there are additional wealth effects.
+Inflation makes households poorer, thereby decreasing their demand for liquidity, however monetary transfers can overturn these effects.
+As a result, the interest rate channel can be positive or negative.

-The second part of the paper explores the quantitative implications of our full model by calibrating it to match standard labor market moments, the distribution of household liquid wealth and portfolio shares from the Survey of Consumer Finances, and the liquidity premium.
-Targeting the cross-section of liquid wealth disciplines the frequency and size of expenditure risk that households face, and in turn, their demand for liquidity.
+The second part of the paper explores the quantitative implications of our full model by calibrating it to match standard labor market moments, the distribution of household liquid wealth and portfolio shares, and the liquidity premium.
+Targeting the cross-section of liquid wealth disciplines the frequency and size of the expenditure risk faced by households and, in turn, their demand for liquidity.
 Targeting the distribution of portfolio shares helps discipline the extent to which households are exposed to the inflation tax.
 Targeting the liquidity premium disciplines the degree to which non-monetary wealth can be liquidated on short notice.
-The calibration implies that the primary driver of households' demand for liquidity is for precautionary savings to finance large, but relatively infrequent expenditures.
+The calibration implies that households' demand for liquidity is primarily driven by large, but relatively infrequent, expenditure shocks.
 The size and frequency of expenditure risk in the model is consistent with evidence about common, unplanned households expenditures, such as vehicle and home repairs and medical expenses.
-The model performs well when compared to untargeted moments of the cross-section of marginal propensities to consume and consumption responses after job loss, both measures of how well households are insured against income and expenditure risk.
+The model performs well when compared to untargeted moments from the cross-section of marginal propensities to consume and consumption responses after job loss, both measures of how well households are insured against income and expenditure risk.

 Using the calibrated model, we illustrate the effects of changes in the rate of return of liquid assets through money growth.
-When money creation is used to finance unproductive government expenditures, inflation reduces aggregate demand, increases unemployment, and leads to a decline in output - the long-run Phillips curve is positively-sloped.
+When money creation is used to finance unproductive government expenditures, inflation reduces aggregate liquidity, increases unemployment, and leads to a decline in output - the long-run Phillips curve is positively-sloped.
 The primary contributor to the relationship between inflation and unemployment is the aggregate demand channel, which explains 94% of the slope of the long-run Phillips curve.
 The interest rate channel explains only 6%.
-While there are strong substitution effects that lead households to increase their demand for illiquid wealth when inflation rises, thereby increasing illiquid asset prices, we find that negative wealth and distributional effects cancel this out, leading inflation to have small effects on the long-run financial discount rate, and in turn unemployment, in equilibrium.
-The Phillips curve becomes more vertical (but still positively-sloped) when money creation is distributed to households lump-sum.
+While there is a strong substitution effect prompting households to increase their holdings of (partially) illiquid assets when inflation rises, thereby pushing the price of (partially) illiquid assets up, there are countervailing wealth and distributional effects.
+In net, inflation has a small effect on the long-run financial discount rate and, in turn, unemployment.
+The Phillips curve becomes more vertical (but still positively-sloped) when money creation is distributed through "helicopter drops" to households, i.e., in a lump-sum fashion.
 The interest rate channel becomes stronger and the aggregate demand channel becomes weaker.
 In a counter-factual experiment, we show that if non-monetary wealth becomes more liquid over time, the long-run Phillips curve could invert and become negatively sloped.